WHAT WE OFFEROur Services

 Can prior immigration history affect a new case?

 Yes.
-Prior filings, refusals, and periods of unlawful presence can influence admissibility and the evidence strategy, depending on the category.
+Prior filings, visa refusals, status violations, and periods of unlawful presence can affect admissibility and shape the evidence strategy, depending on the case type.

 What are common weaknesses in employment-based filings?

-Common issues include unclear job requirements, weak third-party validation, and fragmented documentation that does not read consistently across exhibits.
+Common problems include unclear job duties or minimum requirements, limited independent supporting evidence, and documentation that does not align across forms, letters, and exhibits.

 Do timelines differ across categories?

 Yes.
-Timelines vary by category, agency workload, location, and whether additional review steps apply.
+Processing times vary by category, agency workload, visa availability where relevant, location, and whether additional review is required.

 How are legal fees typically determined?

-Fees commonly depend on case complexity, volume of evidence, number of applicants or derivatives, and whether interviews, RFEs, or court proceedings are involved.
+Fees usually depend on the complexity of the matter, the volume of evidence, the number of applicants or family members involved, and whether RFEs, interviews, or court proceedings are expected.

 SERVICESOut of court settlements